JfzzbllS/cheeze42s_KHCOMrandomizer/README.md

 I won't be making any changes to the original file, as I want the original copy to stay in tact.

-It is as close to being unedited as I remember, and is functional, however it appears to be in a WIP state at the time I downloaded it.
+It was as close to being unedited as I remember, and is functional, however it appears to be in a WIP state at the time I downloaded it.

 # Instalation